What are the branches of biology?

 • Parasitology: the study of parasites

-• Virology: The study of Virus
+• Virology: The study of Viruses

 • Dermatology: The study of Skin